EDUCBA

 Introduction to PostgreSQL Inner Join

-PostgreSQL Inner Join is one of the most important concepts in the database, which allows users to relate the data in multiple tables.
-Suppose if you want to retrieve data from two tables named table1 and table2.
+PostgreSQL Inner Join is one of the database’s most important concepts, allowing users to relate the data in multiple tables.
+Suppose you want to retrieve data from tables named table1 and table2.
 The table2 table has the foreign_key_table1 field that relates to the primary key of the table1 table.
 To retrieve the data from both tables considered as table1 and table2, we need to use the SELECT statement with an INNER JOIN clause as follows:

 Code: